 - Many ways to keep a meeting moving forward without leaving anyone behind

-Part 2 (March 11): Deepening Practice of framework and facilitation $85-$155 (sliding scale) – Highly recommended, optional and open to those who have taken Part 1 or have participated in any other Convergent Facilitation training before.
-If you have experience in Convergent Facilitation and would like to receive further information about our train-the-trainer track, let us know here.
+Part 2 (March 11): Deepening Practice of framework and facilitation with Roxy Manning and Miki Kashtan, $85-$155 (sliding scale) – Highly recommended, optional and open to those who have taken Part 1 or have participated in any other Convergent Facilitation training before.
+If you have experience in Convergent Facilitation and are interested in our train-the-trainer track, click here.

 To register, fill out this registration form.
 Also, pick the days you are registering for (Part 1, Part 2, or Both) from the drop down menu, enter the amount you choose to pay in the box next to “My payment is,” enter the email address you want to use for event communications (registration confirmation,etc), and press the “Pay Now” button.
 Thank You!

-About the trainers, Miki Kashtan and Roxy Manning
+About the trainers, Roxy Manning and Miki Kashtan

 Miki Kashtan is Lead Collaboration Consultant at the Center for Efficient Collaboration.
 She has helped hundreds of people work together better in nonprofits, corporations, community groups, and government agencies, among others.
 Miki’s teaching focuses on hands-on practice and examples from participants’ real lives, so you’re prepared to use the Convergent Facilitation framework as soon as you return to work.